-Svea’s Son – the much-anticipated novel from bestselling and award-winning Lena Andersson
+Svea’s Son – the much-anticipated novel from award-winning Lena Andersson

-Svea’s Son is a generational novel by the bestselling and award-winning author Lena Andersson.
-A Man Called Ove meets modernity in this razor-sharp comedic rendering of the progress and ruin of the industrial welfare state.
+Svea’s Son is a generational novel by the award-winning author Lena Andersson.
+It is a razor-sharp comedic rendering of the progress and ruin of the industrial welfare state.
 A much-anticipated novel by one of our time’s most perceptive chroniclers of society.
-After more than 500 000 copies sold of her previous works, August Prize recipient Lena Andersson is finally back.
+After more than 500 000 copies sold of her previous works, August Prize recipient Lena Andersson is back, with her trademark cutting wit intact.

 “…what unites the two Esther novels and Svea’s Son is the issue of being true to oneself, of daring to and being able to.
 And what this modern possibility of truth – we might call it self-realization – demands to become possible.
 A society with a strong state?
 Trust?
 Inner stature? … This spring, the author Lena Andersson is travelling around as if on her own campaign trail, talking about the book.
 It is sure to cause interesting discussions – this is a novel that calls out to a collective readership.